Access To Medicine Foundation

 Today, more than half a billion people around the world are living with diabetes, and this number is expected to hit three quarters of a billion in the next 20 years.
 Most of this increase will take place in low- and middle-income countries (LMICs).
 This rising disease burden threatens to put fragile healthcare systems under ever more strain.

 Daily access to insulin is essential for survival for patients with type 1 diabetes, and also for many with type 2.
-Yet insulin products are often unavailable to the millions of diabetes sufferers living in LMICs – and when they are available, they may still be unaffordable.
+Yet insulin products are often unavailable to the millions of people living with diabetes in LMICs – and when they are available, they may still be unaffordable.
 This is often compounded by a lack of access to other essential products for managing diabetes, such as blood glucose monitoring devices and testing strips.

 The global insulin market is dominated by a few key players